henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

   During recovery behaviors, the robot will for example try to spin and back up a little, to try to get unstuck.
 </details>

-### Create New Python Package
+### Creating a new Python ROS 2 Package

-To create our code for the path planner, let's first create a new ROS 2 package.
+To add our custom code for the new path planner, let's first create a new Python ROS 2 package.
 You can stop your simulation launch with CTRL+C and follow these steps.

 1. Run Turtle Nest: